-Define unemployment and explain its any two types.
+Define unemployment and explain its two types.

 Unemployment is said to exist when people who are willing to work at the prevailing wages rates cannot find jobs.
 When we talk of unemployed people, we refer to those in the age group of 15-59 years.
 Children below 15 years of age and the old people above 60 are not considered while counting the number of unemployed.

 In India, unemployment is found both in rural and urban areas.
-In rural areas there is seasonal and disguised unemployment.
-In urban areas there is educated unemployment.
+In rural areas, there is seasonal and disguised unemployment.
+In urban areas, there is educated unemployment.

 Unemployment in rural areas:

-Ques 15.
+Q15.
 What is Infant Mortality Rate?
 Why infant mortality rate is decreasing?

 Infant Mortality Rate (IMR) is the total number of children dying under one year of age in a particular period of time.

 - Increase in life expectancy due to improved medical facilities.

-(ii) Better protection of children from infection, ensuring nutrition along with mother and child care.
+- Better protection of children from infection, ensuring nutrition along with mother and child care.

-Ques 16.
+Q16.
 Why is human capital significant?
 Mention three points.